Use the following menu options to navigate the Skylar One user interface:

 Viewing Information About ScienceLogic Processes

 The Process Manager page allows you to view a list of ScienceLogic processes and optionally define parameters for those processes.
-These processes gather, manipulate, and publish the data used in SL1.
+These processes gather, manipulate, and publish the data used in Skylar One.

 ScienceLogic recommends that you do not edit the values in this page without first consulting ScienceLogic.
 Incorrect values can severely disrupt ScienceLogic platform operations.